Bubbling Fluidized Bed (BFB) Boilers

 Integrated Global Services provides on-site thermal spray coating inside WtE and Biomass BFB boilers in all countries of Europe, including the UK, Netherlands, Germany, Italy, Switzerland, and France, from our operations center in the Czech Republic.
 As an international company, we spray coatings in the United States, Middle East, Japan, South-East Asia, and Africa.
 We have a global infrastructure established so that we can bring solutions to our clients where and when they need them.

-IGS HVTS systems demonstrate extremely good corrosion and erosion resistance with little or no indications of metal loss in extreme conditions.
-Whereas Alloy 625 weld overlaid components must be replaced at end of life, IGS HVTS can be reliably refurbished or even replaced in-situ without replacing the underlying component.
+IGS HVTS® systems demonstrate extremely good corrosion and erosion resistance with little or no indications of metal loss in extreme conditions.
+Whereas Alloy 625 weld overlaid components must be replaced at end of life, IGS HVTS® can be reliably refurbished or even replaced in-situ without replacing the underlying component.
 The corrosion resistance coupled with the ease of application in-situ, makes the selection of such IGS coatings favorable in areas that traditionally have been protected using weld overlays.

-Free Consultation with IGS Subject Matter Expert
+Free consultation with an IGS Subject Matter Expert

-IGS is here to provide information, answer questions and create an effective solution for your needs
+IGS is here to provide information, answer questions and create an effective solution for your needs.